Jessica has been playing Minecraft since 2012. She enjoys building, farming, and breeding animals. She especially enjoys magic modpacks!

 Most importantly, zombies have the ability to turn villagers into “zombie villagers” by attacking them.
 There is a 100% chance a zombie will turn a villager in Hard difficulty, a 50% chance in Normal difficulty, and no chance in Easy difficulty.
 Like zombies, zombie villagers will burn in sunlight (unless they are baby villagers).
 The entire population of a village can be destroyed overnight if villagers do not have proper housing or protection.
 Zombie-proofing your Minecraft village pays off in the long run, and is much easier than you think!

 While you could easily fend off zombies yourself with a sword and armor once the sun goes down, having to defend your village night after night takes time and materials.
 It’s easy to get overrun by a mob of zombies when you are alone, especially on Hard difficulty or without decent gear or weapons.
 By taking a few preventative actions, you can protect your village from zombies and other hostile mobs.
 It never hurts to be prepared!

 1. Craft Torches or Glowstone Blocks

-Torches are blocks that emit light and are simple and affordable to craft.
+Torches are blocks that emit light.
+They are simple and affordable to craft.
 One stick and one piece of coal (or charcoal) in the crafting table makes four torches!
 Why bother with torches?
-Hostile mobs cannot spawn in daylight; having a constant light source around your village prevents monsters from spawning once darkness falls.
-Less zombies spawning around your village means less danger to your villagers.
+Hostile mobs cannot spawn in daylight, and having a constant light source around your village prevents monsters from spawning once darkness falls.
+Fewer zombies spawning around your village means less danger to your villagers.